InfoSecInnovations/project-fantastic/server/src/help/index.md

 Here you can see all the available commands for getting data, and you can enable or disable them.
 Enabled commands will run constantly on the server and update the database.

+### Tests

+// TODO: insert picture when UI is more finalised

+Tests run some actions and allow you to analyse the results according to the parameters you set.
+Upon completing the test, if any hosts didn't pass, they will be selected.

 ### Quests

 // TODO: insert picture when UI is more finalised

-You will be assigned daily quests which show you some tests you can run, and explain why you should run them.
+You will be assigned daily quests which show you some tests you can run with specific parameters, and explain why you should run them.
 We currently only have one quest available, but more are on their way soon.
+All hosts on the network must pass the test to succeed the quest.

 ## Selection Panel